BlackHawk0/Hack-The-Code/README.md

-# CheckerRank/ LMS
+# Checker-Rank LMS

-### This is a description of the Epitome Beauty Parlour project.
+### This is a description of the CheckerRank LMS.

 [Live Demo Link](https://hack-the-code-wm1u.vercel.app/)